 The principles of radiation and its uses in patient diagnostics are presented as well as the technical skills needed to perform radiological procedures.
 Alternative imaging techniques are also included.
 The dog and cat are primarily used in the laboratory.
-Corequisite: VET\ 230, VET\ 230L AND VET\ 240 (must be taken concurrently).
-Prerequisites: VET\ 151 VET\151L, VET\ 202 AND VET\ 280, all with a "C" or better.
+Corequisite: VET 230, VET 230L AND VET 240 (all must be taken concurrently).
+Prerequisites: VET 151 AND VET151L AND VET 201 AND VET 202 AND VET 280, all with a "C" or better.

-VET\ 220 ANIMAL PATHOLOGY
+VET 220 ANIMAL PATHOLOGY

 A study of the more common diseases affecting domestic and farm animals.
 The causation, progression, transmission, treatment, and prevention are presented.
 The impact on public health and the role of the veterinary profession are discussed.
-Prerequisites: VET\ 151, VET\ 151L, VET\152, VET\ 152L, VET\ 205, VET\ 205L, VET\ 212, VET\ 230, VET\ 230L, VET\ 240, all with a "C" or better.
+Prerequisites: VET 151 AND VET 151L AND VET 152 AND VET 152L AND VET 205 AND VET 205L AND VET 212 AND VET 230 AND VET 230L AND VET 240, all with a "C" or better.

-VET\ 230 VETERINARY ANESTHESIA AND SURGICAL NURSING
+VET 230 VETERINARY ANESTHESIA AND SURGICAL NURSING